History of India

 Alexander the Great conquered Persia in 327 BCE and then, after defeating King Porus, he conquered much of the Punjab.
 He continued east and confronted the Nanda and Gangaridaj Empires.
 Alexander’s army, exhausted and fearful of the large Indian army, refused to march further, forcing Alexander to retreat.

 These invasions had great repercussions in the north-western regions of the Indian subcontinent.
 Present-day Afghanistan and Pakistan became a melting pot of Indian, Persian, Asian and Greek cultures, from which originated the Greco-Buddhist culture.

 This new, hybrid culture will last until the 5th Century CE and contributed to the development of Mahayana Buddhism.

 From 322 to 185 BCE, the Maurya Empire unified most of the Indian subcontinent into one state and was the largest empire that ever existed on the Indian subcontinent.
 The founder of the empire was Chandragupta Maurya, who overthrew the Nanda Dynasty.
 His influence extended towards the west and, by 317 BCE, he fully occupied Northwestern India.

-His son Bindusura took the throne in 297 BCE, and was then succeeded by Ashoka, who reigned for 37 years and brought long-lasting peace.
-After his death, the Empire began to decline: he was killed by Pushyamitra Shunga and established the Shunga Empire.
+Bindusura took the throne of the Maurya Empire in 297 BCE.
+He was then succeeded by Ashoka, who reigned for 37 years and brought long-lasting peace.
+Ashoka is considered to be one of India’s greatest rulers as he extended the Mauryan Empire from Afghanistan to present-day Karnataka.

 Internal and external trade, as well as agriculture and economic activities all prospered during the long Maurya Empire, which also saw the creation of an efficient system of finance, administration and security.
 During this period, the rulers built the Grand Trunk Road, one of Asia’s oldest and longest major roads.